 Winter turns Lake Tahoe into a beautiful winter wonderland with plenty of snow sport opportunities at one of its many resorts, such as Heavenly or Northstar.
 Hiking trails are also open throughout the area as long as you strap on your snowshoes first!

 Spring turns waterfalls into gushing cascades and meadows to fields of wildflowers.
 Ski resorts stay open until the last of the snow starts to melt.
+Lake Tahoe makes our list of the best spring break destinations in the USA, especially for families!

+Lake Tahoe in the fall is also wonderful.
 Autumn turns the aspens to golden in October, which makes this time of year also perfect for hiking.
 Check out Eagle Falls or the Van Sickle Bi-State Park trails for lovely autumn views.

 Text and photo by Sierra from Free to Travel Mama